mmirko/handsomehandson/README.md

 ## Usage

 The purpose of HandsomeHandson (HH) is to transform a Linux shell script into a demo (target) script.
 I created it to simplify the creation of hands-on for my projects.
 The two scripts (the source one and the demo) execute the same commands but the demo will pause the execution waiting for a key press according to some comments placed in the source script.
 The pause is meant to be used by an hypothetical speaker that is talking about the current script's line.
+HH can also create a sequence of frames, a video or a Beamer slide showing the script execution.

+d

 HH accepts the following options: